 Lori Freedman, Esq.

-Vice President of Corporate Affairs and General Counsel pSivida Corp.
-400 Pleasant Street Watertown, MA 02472 Telephone: (617) 926-5000
+Vice President, Corporate Affairs, General Counsel and Secretary pSivida Corp.

+400 Pleasant Street

+Watertown, MA 02472

+Telephone: (617) 926-5000

 You may also access the documents incorporated by reference in this prospectus through our website www.psivida.com.
 Except for the specific incorporated documents listed above, no information available on or through our website shall be deemed to be incorporated in this prospectus or the registration statement of which it forms a part.